 Residents receive a stipend to attend and participate in regional and national conferences each year.
 Opportunities include Minnesota Society of Health-System Pharmacists (MSHP) meetings, American Society of Health-System Pharmacists (ASHP) meetings (Leaders Conference, ASHP Midyear Clinical and ASHP Summer meetings), EPIC annual meetings, Vizient meetings, and Midwest Resident’s Conference.

 Hennepin Healthcare is an integrated system of care that includes a nationally recognized Level I Adult and Pediatric Trauma Center, an acute care hospital, as well as a clinic system with primary care clinics located in Minneapolis and across Hennepin County.
 The healthcare system includes a 484-bed academic medical center, a large outpatient Clinic & Specialty Center, and a network of clinics downtown, in the North Loop, Whittier, East Lake Street neighborhoods of Minneapolis, and in suburban communities of Brooklyn Park, Golden Valley, Richfield, and St. Anthony Village.
 Hennepin Healthcare has a large psychiatric program, home care, and hospice, and operates a research institute, innovation center, and philanthropic foundation.
+They have been performing kidney transplants for over 60 years.
 The system is operated by Hennepin Healthcare System, Inc., a subsidiary corporation of Hennepin County.